barryosull/articles/testing/growing-object-orientated-software-guided-by-tests.md

 Tests should fail informateively.
 If a failing test doesn't help you figure out what's wrong, then it's only half helping you.

 ### OOP practices
 Objects communicate via messages.
-Messages should be immmutable, Objects can have state.
+Messages/Values should be immmutable, Objects can have state.

 "Encapsulte data" is another way of saying "hide data".
 If an object is "hiding data" it better have a good reason.
 Eg. constants in the wrong file